-Relators argue that the Court should decline to take judicial notice of these reports because they are not authenticated.72 PharMerica responds that information found on government
+Relators argue that the Court should decline to take judicial notice of these reports

-66 M & M Stone Co. v.
+$^{66}$ M & M Stone Co. v.
 Pennsylvania, 388 F. App'x 156, 162 (3d Cir.
 2010) ("In the context of deciding a Rule 12(b)(6) motion that raises issue preclusion concerns, and where a plaintiff has not included the existence or substance of the prior adjudications in the body of, or attachments to, its complaint, it is axiomatic that a court must still consider the prior adjudication in order to determine whether issue preclusion bars that plaintiff's claims.").

-68 Relators' Reply Mem.
+&lt;sup>68 Relators' Reply Mem.
 Opp.
 Mot. for Judicial Notice [Doc.
 No. 58] at 2-3.

-69 Golden, 293 F. Supp.
+&lt;sup>69 Golden, 293 F. Supp.
 2d at 551; see Pension Benefit Guar.
 Corp. v.
 White Consol.
 Indus., Inc., 998 F.2d 1192, 1197 (3d Cir.
 1993).

-70 Doc.
+&lt;sup>70 Doc.
 No. 77, Ex.
 I (U.S. Dep't of Health & Human Servs., CMS, Pub.
 No. 100-07, State Operations Manual: Appendix PP - Guidance to Surveyors for Long-Term Care Facilities (Rev. 173, Nov.
 22, 2017)); id., Ex.
 J (U.S. Dep't of Health & Human Servs., CMS, Pub.
 No. 100-07, State Operations Manual: Chapter 7 - Survey and Enforcement Process for Skilled Nursing Facilities and Nursing Facilities (Rev. 185, Nov.
 16, 2018)).

-71 Id., Ex.
+&lt;sup>71 Id., Ex.
 K (The Lewin Group, CMS Review of Current Standards of Practice for Long-Term Care Pharmacy Services (Dec.
 30, 2004)).

-72 Relators' Mem.
+&lt;sup>72 Relators' Mem.
 Opp.
 Mot. for Judicial Notice [Doc.
 No. 58] at 4-6.
 Relators also objected that PharMerica had provided only hyperlinks to the reports online but had not attached copies of the documents.
 It is obviously problematic to take judicial notice of materials found online based only on hyperlinks.
 After all, one of the hyperlinks PharMerica provided in its Memorandum stopped working after PharMerica filed its Motion on July 22, 2019, and another hyperlink in its Reply Memorandum stopped working sometime after September 26, 2019.
 The Court assumes, of course, that both hyperlinks worked when PharMerica filed its briefs.
 The concern is not so much that the documents themselves might change, but that their location on the internet might change-as it apparently has here-leaving unclear to future readers what was in the record before the court.
-The best practice would be for a party seeking judicial notice to both attach copies as exhibits to the motion for judicial notice and hyperlink to the websites is considered authenticated, and that these three reports are reliable in that they are not subject to change at any time, like most websites, because they are either archived or contain a "change log that tracks all revisions."73
+The best practice would be for a party seeking judicial notice to both attach copies as exhibits to the motion for judicial notice and hyperlink to the websites is considered authenticated, and that these three reports are reliable in that they are not subject to change at any time, like most websites, because they are either archived or contain a "change log that tracks all revisions."

 PharMerica is correct that information found on government websites is widely considered both self-authenticating and subject to judicial notice.
-74 Indeed, these CMS reports are not just information on a government website-they are published reports of a federal agency that happen to be available online.
-75 The question remains, however, whether to take judicial notice of these reports only for their existence, or also for the truth of their contents.
-PharMerica cites these three reports in its briefs to support factual assertions about the business model of the long-term care pharmacy industry and the regulatory environment in which long-term care pharmacies operate, 76 based on which it argues that pharmacy fraud is inherently implausible because the pharmacy industry is so closely regulated.
-77 website where the material can be found.
-Since that was not done here, the Court ordered PharMerica to provide copies of the documents for which it sought judicial notice and PharMerica did so.
-Doc.
-No. 74; Doc.
-Nos.
-77, 78.
+Indeed, these CMS reports are not just information on a government website-they are published reports of a federal agency that happen to be available online.
+The question remains, however, whether to take judicial notice of these reports only for their existence, or also for the truth of their contents.
+PharMerica cites these three reports in its briefs to support factual assertions about the business model of the long-term care pharmacy industry and the regulatory environment in which long-term care pharmacies operate, based on which it argues that pharmacy fraud is inherently implausible because the pharmacy industry is so closely regulated.